HeapHeapHooray/nyancat.nu/README.md

 # nyancat.nu

-A Django-based web application featuring a classic Nyan Cat welcome page, a fully client-side media converter, and an AI-powered background remover.
+A Django-based web application featuring a classic Nyan Cat welcome page, a fully client-side media converter, an AI-powered background remover, and a persistent notepad editor.

 ## Features